Skip to main content

 Before starting:

-• Couchbase management port (8091) must be accessible from the host running the Collector
+• Couchbase must be initialized; the management port (8091) must be reachable from the host running the Collector.

 What You'll Monitor